sing1249/Assignment2_CST8916/README.md

 ### Reflection
 Setting up the IoT Hub and configuring the message routing was pretty straightforward because we had already seen a demo of the process in class.
 However, one challenge we faced was ensuring the Stream Analytics query aggregated the data correctly over a 5-minute window.
 While the concept was clear, getting the syntax right and testing the output took some trial and error.
 With a bit of experimentation and referring to Azure documentation, we were able to resolve the issue and successfully process the data.

+### References
+AI - https://chatgpt.com/ - To generate python scripts for sensors.
+AI - https://chatgpt.com/ - To help modify the sql query.
+We needed help on how it can be changed so it aggregates data every 5 minutes.
+AI - https://chatgpt.com/ - To proofread our entire document for grammatical errors.